-Government Process Confidential information QA program process Government compliance inspectors detect a possible legislative non-compliance with the ruminant feed ban correct immediate problem ask the person audited to approve notification to the organisation running the QA program they are participating in and advise them that they may be contacted by them document the details of their findings report up their usual management chain.
-Advice of possible legislative non-compliance Request for advice on appropriate response QA program auditors: detect non-compliances with program standards related to the ruminant feed ban correct immediate problem inform the person audited that the government agency in charge of ruminant feed ban issues will be notified and they can expect to be contacted by them document all findings report up their usual management chain.
-Each State or Territory jurisdiction must have an internal process whereby this information is relayed to the jurisdictional RFB contact person.
-Jurisdictional RFB contact person Advice of incident details (and person if approved) and recommended action through the QA program (e.g. await completion of investigation, add to audit schedule) QA program RFB contact persor Each industry QA program must have an internal process whereby this information is relayed to the QA program RFB contact person.
-QA program decision making body e.g. LPA Standards Advisory Committee, Feed Lot Industry Accreditation Committee, advised of jurisdictional activity with de-identified information on A senior supervising officer will: evaluate all evidence and decide on appropriate action after consultation with jurisdictional legal advisors and RFB policy advisors instigate action e.g. prosecution proceedings, corrective directions SON Advice of progress of investigation Advice of outcome of investigation e.g. successful prosecution Advice of corrective directions issued Advice of repeated non-conformance ŝ circumstances.
+Government Process Confidential information QA program process Government compliance inspectors detect a possible legislative non-compliance with the ruminant feed ban correct immediate problem provide the person audited with a privacy statement, and seek consent to notify the organisation running the QA program they are participating in and advise them that they may be contacted by them document the details of their findings report up their usual management chain.
+Jurisdictional Advice of possible legislative non- compliance Request for advice on appropriate response QA program f QA program auditors: detect non-compliances with program standards related to the ruminant feed ban correct immediate problem seek consent of the person audited to notify the government agency in charge of ruminant feed ban issues and advise that they can expect to be contacted by them document all findings report up their usual management chain.
+Each industry QA program must have an internal process whereby this information is relayed to the QA program RFB contact person.
+An investigation is instigated and evidence collected.
+A senior supervising officer will: evaluate all evidence and decide on appropriate action after consultation with jurisdictional legal advisors and RFB policy advisors instigate action e.g. prosecution proceedings, corrective directions Jurisdictional RFB contact person Advice of incident details (and person if approved) and recommended action through the QA program (e.g. await completion of investigation, add to audit schedule) Advice of progress of investigation Advice of outcome of investigation e.g. successful prosecution Advice of corrective directions issued Advice of repeated non-conformance RFB contact person QA program decision making body e.g. LPA Standards Advisory Committee, Feed Lot Industry Accreditation Committee, advised of jurisdictional activity with de-identified information on circumstances.
 QA program decision making body reviews case and jurisdictional actions in the light of their program objectives and decides appropriate action (depending on whether individuals have been identified) e.g. Note and no further action Conduct of an independent audit/follow-up audit to ensure the situation remains resolved Impose corrective actions that support jurisdictional directions Rescind quality assurance program accreditation Rescind selected quality assurance program benefits

-5. NATIONAL UNIFORM GUIDELINES FOR ESTABLISHING A COMPREHENISVE RISK BASED COMPLIANCE INSPECTION PROGRAM
+5. NATIONAL UNIFORM GUIDELINES FOR ESTABLISHING A COMPREHENSIVE RISK BASED COMPLIANCE INSPECTION PROGRAM